rayhanrashed/rayhanrashed.github.io/index.md

 # reading_description: "Alternating between these two books.
 Next in line: <strong>Causal Inference: What If </strong> by Miguel Angel Hernán"
 ---

-## Social Computing × AI × Governance
+<h2 class="responsive-heading">Social Computing × AI × Governance</h2>

 Hi, I'm **Rayhan** ("Raye-haan"), a PhD student in **Human-Computer Interaction (HCI)** and **Social Computing** at the [University of Michigan](https://www.umich.edu), advised by [Farnaz Jahanbakhsh](https://people.csail.mit.edu/farnazj/).

-My research integrates rigorous mixed-method studies with practical system-building, driven by one central question:
+I research and design social computing systems aimed at achieving ethical, pro-social outcomes aligned with user preferences and community values.
+I complement hands-on system design with rigorous mixed-method studies, driven by one overarching question:

 > **_How can AI-powered civic technologies empower communities to shape their digital—and social—experiences?_**